 Brian Pillman – Becoming the Loose Cannon

-Towards the end of 1995, Brian Pillman was desperately trying to stay relevant in WCW amidst the huge wrestling stars like Macho Man Randy Savage, Ric Flair and Hulk Hogan.
-He had been a popular star in the Hart’s Stampede Wrestling in the late 80s, had great success elevating the light heavyweight division as Flyin’ Brian Pillman in early 90s WCW, but was starting to stagnate with no storylines and very little airtime on television.
+Towards the end of 1995, Brian Pillman was desperately trying to stay relevant in WCW amidst the huge wrestling stars like Macho Man Randy Savage, Ric Flair, and Hulk Hogan.
+He had been a popular star in the Hart’s Stampede Wrestling in the late 80s, had great success elevating the light heavyweight division as Flyin’ Brian Pillman in the early ’90s WCW, but was starting to stagnate with no storylines and very little airtime on television.

 With under a year left on his WCW contract, back injuries and a growing family to look after, Brian started looking to the future and try to find a way he could make it to the top and start making main event level money.
 Steve Austin spoke about it on his podcast.
 “Brian knew he had the kids at the house, that was always at the forefront of his mind; being able to take care of the kids and pay all the bills, and he knew his contract was coming up and he was trying to find a way to increase his value.”